Alpena Combat Readiness Training Center: Air National Guard use

 The Winter Strike 2022 Exercise at Grayling Range, attached to the Alpena CRTC, was a multinational joint exercise between the Michigan Air National Guard and the Latvian military during the winter of 2021.
 Winter Strike exercise provides training for visiting units to acclimate to the demanding winter weather and to maintain wartime readiness regardless of the climate.

+In February 2026, the U.S. Army and National Guard Bureau designated Camp Grayling's National All-Domain Warfighting Center, which encompasses the Alpena CRTC, as a national range for uncrewed aerial systems testing and training.